vandeplaslab/lorabel/README.md

 ## Citation

-If you use LORABEL in your research, please cite:
+If you use LORABEL in your research, please cite (submitted to A&A, not accepted):

 > R.A.R.
 Moens, A.G.M.
-Pietrow, B. Brandl, & R. Van de Plas (2025), “Thermal Background Reduction for Mid-Infrared Imaging by Low-Rank Background and Sparse Point Source Modelling,” *Astronomy & Astrophysics*, DOI: xx.xxxx/XXXX
+Pietrow, B. Brandl, & R. Van de Plas (2025), “Thermal Background Reduction for Mid-Infrared Imaging by Low-Rank Background and Sparse Point Source Modelling,” * *, DOI: xx.xxxx/XXXX

 ---